Every cough and sore throat has us on edge right now.

 Symptoms that are unique to COVID-19, by contrast, include a loss of taste or smell, experienced by up to 85% of infected people according to a recent study, which also found that 50% of people with COVID-19 experience difficulty breathing.
 If someone in your family experiences either of these two symptoms, it's time to call your health care provider and schedule a coronavirus test.
 Another much less common symptom that distinguishes COVID-19 is skin lesions on the toes or hands, sometimes referred to as COVID toes, which can occur in children and adults with the virus.

-If you're at all unsure, your best bet is to call your pediatrician for a diagnosis or test.
+Remember, your best bet is to call your health care provider for a diagnosis or test.

-And if there's one small sliver of good news about fall 2020's pile-up of ailments with overlapping symptoms, it's that the preventative measures we can take to protect our families are straightforward, powerful multi-taskers:
+And if there's one small sliver of good news about this pile-up of ailments with overlapping symptoms, it's that the preventative measures we can take to protect our families are straightforward, powerful multi-taskers:

 Practice cold-and-flu-season hygiene.
 Habitual hand-washing, along with frequent cleaning and disinfection of high-touch areas, will go a long way toward protecting your family from infectious diseases including the novel coronavirus, influenza and the common cold.

 Wear that mask.
-Wearing masks is the top recommendation from public health experts for preventing the spread of coronavirus, and masks may also help protect your family's respiratory health if you live in an area where the air quality has been affected by fall 2020's historic fire season.
+Wearing masks is the top recommendation from public health experts for preventing the spread of coronavirus, and masks may also help protect your family's respiratory health if you live in an area where the air quality has been affected.

 - Flu Season 2020: Flu, Meet Pandemic - Motherly ›